spearwolf/eventize/README.md

 | `.retain( .. )` | hold the last event until a subscriber gets it |
 | `.emit( .. )` | emit an event |

-The individual methods are explained in detail below:
+These methods are explained in detail below:

 ### How to listen